UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

   - Are we expected to get correct predictions for all possible examples?
   - How do we measure the success or failure of a machine learning model?
-In other words, if you want to use these program in the wild, how do you know how reliable it is?
+In other words, if you want to use this program in the wild, how do you know how reliable it is?
   - What if the model misclassifies an unseen example?
-For instance, what if the model incorrectly diagnoses a patient with not having disease when they actually have the disease?
+For instance, what if the model incorrectly diagnoses a patient with not having a disease when they actually have the disease?
 Would it be acceptable?
     What would be the consequences?
   - Is it useful to know more fine-grained predictions (e.g.,